PannagaS/panda_path_planning_task/README.md

 Once MoveIt has the planning scene, it then hands off the problem to a motion planner.
 In our case, that would be RRT Connect from OMPL.
 This is a sampling based approach where on a high level -
 - The planner randomly picks a robot configuration
 - It then checks if this sampled configuration is in collision with any objects in the planning scene or if the robot is in collision with itself
 - If the state is **collision-free**, it's added to a `roadmap` of possible paths.
-The planner trieds to connect this new and valid state to nearby states that are arleady in the roadmap.
+The planner tries to connect this **new and valid state** to nearby states that are arleady in the roadmap.
 The paths between these states are also checked for collisions
 - This process continues until a connection is made between robot's starting config and its goal config.
 The resulting series of connected states forms a collision-free path
 - Note that RRTConnect can be jerky and sometimes may lead to sub-optimal path, so MoveIt uses a post-processing step to *smooth and simplify* the trajectory, making it more fluid for the real robot to execute